English and Media

 Home learning helps students extend and consolidate their learning.
 We will issue students with a range of tasks - some will be written, others reading based and others will ask them to think more deeply about issues raised in class

-All home learning tasks, resources and web links are available on Show My Homework or on Google classroom.
+All home learning tasks, resources and web links are available on Class Charts.

 Enrichment opportunities within English are ever changing.
 We regularly take part in the Readathon event, during which pupils read for a day and raise money for Charity at the same time.
 We host visiting authors in real life and via live web links.
 We take part in debating competitions such as the Rotary ‘Speak out!’ competition and others.
 We also run trips to the theatre, particularly at Key Stage 5, in order that the pupils can see the words they have studied so closely brought to life in the way they were meant to be seen